wieslawsoltes/DxfToCSharp/netDxf_object_model_analysis.md

 *All major entity types now have dedicated generation support.*

 ### Missing Object Generation
 *All major object types are now generated.
-Consider additional supporting classes if needed.*

-### Supporting Classes to Consider
-1. **Vertex classes** - For polyline/mesh vertices
-2. **Hatch pattern classes** - For custom hatch patterns
-3. **Dimension style components** - For detailed dimension styling
-4. **MLine components** - For multiline style elements
+Supporting classes are well-covered by existing generation options.*

 ## Code Generator Architecture